nunomagg/o-WritingBookGame/README.md

 So as for the mentioned assumption the book should never be locked on completion

 ## Other assumptions
-- the user can add as many lines as he want to a book.
+- a book doesn't restraint the maximum amount of lines added per user.